slvn-lefebvre/CloudComputingSimulator/README.md

-realise the jList to add the path of applications part of adding  the path  of applications manually Simulation part for set the configurations, jOptionPane, warning message, inputDialog,etc. by Zhengshuai
+realise the jList to add the path of applications part of adding  the path  of applications manually Simulation part for set the configurations, jOptionPane, warning message, inputDialog,etc.

+by Zhengshuai

+---
+version 0.5 at 26 May 2015
+realise retrieve the information the user input in the dialogue and show them in the textfields realise to changer the type of values the server requests redesign the detail of Interface almost finished the teacher requests

+by Zhengshuai

+---

 =======
 A project of initial research in ISEP with the Prof. Sylvain Lefebvre